harshchau/slurper/README.md

 1. Clone the repository
 2. Set up your virtualenv
 `virtualenv medium-mkdwn`
-`source activate medium-mkdwn/bin/activate`
+`source medium-mkdwn/bin/activate`
-3. Run it and pipe the markdown to a file
+1. Run it and pipe the markdown to a file
 `python3 get.py > ~/Downloads/series.md`